Samsung/tizen-docs/docs/application/native/guides/applications/service-app.md

    - Low battery callback

-     This callback is called when the device is low on battery power:
+     This callback is called when the device is low on battery power.

      ```
      void